qudratyunusov/qudratyunusov/Roadmap.md

     * 177 used by games like _Puzzle Chronicles [NPUB30076]_.
     * 631 used by games like _Prince of Persia Classic [NPUB30031]_.
 (Is this function really relevant?)
     * 834 which is cellFsChmod.
 (Is this function really relevant?)
-* Find bugs and fix them.
+* Find bugs, wrong [autotests](https://github.com/DHrpcs3/ps3autotests/) or read the current [issues](https://github.com/DHrpcs3/rpcs3/issues) and fix them.
-    * Fix PPU instructions that are broken according to [PS3 Autotests](https://github.com/DHrpcs3/ps3autotests/), like some Vector extensions and FPU stuff.
 * Implement core dumps.